-To keep up with the latest recycling issues it makes sense to keep abreast of them by reading some of the leading recycling industry magazines.
+To keep up with the latest recycling issues it makes sense to keep abreast of them by reading some of the leading recycling industry magazines or attending recycling industry events.
 Like other sectors of the economy, the recycling sector is being increasingly impacted by emerging technologies, global markets and the complications of domestic and international legislation.
 Current information is vital as operators strive to better optimize their businesses through equipment and process knowledge to run them much more efficiently.

 Here are some of the top recycling publications that recycling businesses and entrepreneurs should consider: